Is your baby fussy and crying? Learn 4 different ways to soothe a fussy baby and stop the crying.

 Weissbluth references two books he finds fallible in the sucking department.
 One I assume is the No Cry Sleep Solution, which I haven’t read, so I can’t comment on his comments.

 The other I assume is Secrets of the Baby Whisperer by Hogg.
 He says the claims of both of these books that falling asleep while eating will cause a problem falling asleep on own is incorrect.

 Weissbluth repeatedly claims that what and when a baby eats has no impact on when and how a baby sleeps (though he does make statements against this later on), and I of course have many, many disagreements with that idea.
-Weissbluth himself obviously has a few since he discusses them in his book.
+Weissbluth himself obviously has a few disagreements of his own since he discusses them in his book.

 Even in this section, he says to feed a hungry baby, sleep a tired baby, soothe a fussy baby (page 68), so to me this advice is going against the advice that feeding a tired baby to sleep is okay.

 Anyway, sucking can be a good way to soothe a fussy baby and some babies will fall asleep much easier if sucking on something.

 This section is short and straight forward.
 Rocking can be a good way to soothe a baby.

 Rocking chair, infant carrier, car rides, swaying, baby swing etc. Some like it slow and gentle while others like it bouncy and fast.